Moula Ali: History

 In 1954, the first open prison was opened at Moula Ali.
 It was later shifted to Cherlaplly.

 Overview

 The major neighbourhoods are Kamala Nagar, A.S.
 Rao Nagar, Anand Bagh, DAE Colony etc. Kushaiguda bus depot is also located close to Moula-Ali.
 A large housing project by Andhra Pradesh Housing Board was established in Moula Ali.
 This colony is now popularly called APHB colony.
+APHB Colony is predominantly inhabited by government employees, majorily from companies such as NFC, Republic Forge Company (RFC), ECIL, HMT, and the RPF.